jmn/jmn.github.io-old/_posts/2018-03-26-markdown-syntax-highlighting.md

 {% endraw %}

 But what about code blocks that are made using four spaces?
-The only option is to add ´{%highlighting haskell %}´ and ´{% endhighlighting
+The only option is to add Â´{%highlighting haskell %}Â´ and Â´{% endhighlighting
-%}´ after.
+%}Â´ after.

 > Blocks of code are either fenced by lines with three back-ticks ```,
 > or are indented with four spaces.
 I recommend only using the fenced